How to warp a gradient in Photoshop

 Choosing the Warp Text command from the Type menu.

-Or if you have the Type Tool selected in the toolbar:
+Or select the Type Tool in the toolbar:

 Selecting Photoshop's Type Tool from the toolbar.